imisra/shuffle-tuple/README.md

 ## Shuffle and Learn (Shuffle Tuple)
 Created by [Ishan Misra](http://www.cs.cmu.edu/~imisra/)

-Based on the ECCV 2016 Paper - "Shuffle and Learn: Unsupervised Learning using Temporal Order Verification"
+Based on the ECCV 2016 Paper - "Shuffle and Learn: Unsupervised Learning using Temporal Order Verification" [link to paper](http://arxiv.org/abs/1603.08561).

-You can download the paper [here](http://arxiv.org/abs/1603.08561).

 This codebase contains the model and training data from our paper.

 ### Introduction

 Our code base is a mix of Python and C++ and uses the [Caffe](https://github.com/BVLC/caffe) framework.
 Design decisions and some code is derived from the [Fast-RCNN codebase](https://github.com/rbgirshick/fast-rcnn) by Ross Girshick.

 ### Citing